-BADM 595 Oil and Gas Research Project 3(3,0) The Oil and Gas Research Project is a self-directed study unde The Oil and Gas Research Project is a self-directed study undertaken by the student, under close supervision of a faculty member.
-The project is an oil and gas capstone experience in the sense that it integrates together knowledge from various areas, as part of complete research process designed to address an oil an d gas issue of interest agreed upon between the student and the faculty supervisor.
+BADM 595 Oil and Gas Research Project

+The Oil and Gas Research Project is a self-directed study undertaken by the student, under close supervision of a faculty member.
+The project is an oil and gas capstone experience in the sense that it integrates together knowledge from various areas, as part of complete research process designed to address an oil and gas issue of interest agreed upon between the student and the faculty supervisor.